arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 When the cost of a false negative result is disproportionately high relative to a false positive, such as for Ebola @chuaCaseImprovedDiagnostic2015, highly specific tests are required.
 This balance will, however, vary as the prevalence of infection in a population varies.
 Higher presence of infection in a population will increase the positive predictive value (PPV) of the test i.e., the probability that a positive test reflects a positive individual, that unlike the sensitivity of the test, is not conditioned upon the infection status of the tested individual @westreichDiagnosticTestingScreening2019 @shrefflerDiagnosticTestingAccuracy2024.
-Regions of high disease burden may therefore prioritize test sensitivity, in contrast to a lower burden location's preference for test specificity, all else being equal.
+Regions of high disease burden may therefore prioritize test sensitivity, in contrast to a lower burden location's preference for test specificity and PPV, all else being equal.

 At the heart of an outbreak detection system is a surveillance program that enumerates the baseline rate of case incidence and defines an outbreak as a time period with anomalously high incidence relative to that baseline @murrayInfectiousDiseaseSurveillance2017 @zhouEliminationTropicalDisease2013 @pahoIntegratedApproachCommunicable2000 @craggOutbreakResponse2018.
 As many disease symptoms reflect generic host responses to infection e.g., febrile rash, and infection with a given pathogen can give rise to a wide range of disease symptoms and severity across individuals, accurate methods of case identification are required.
 Given the imperfect nature of diagnostic classification, any result for an individual is uncertain.
-Accumulating multiple individual test results to produce population-level counts will propagate this uncertainty, and may result in over- or under-counts due to a preponderance of false positive and negative individual test results, respectively.
+Accumulating multiple individual test results to produce population-level counts will propagate this uncertainty, and may result in over- or under-counts due to a preponderance of the diagnostic to produce false positive and negative individual test results, respectively.
-This process becomes increasingly important when the prevalence of the surveillance program's target disease is low relative to the presence of other sources of clinically-compatible cases; the PPV of an individual diagnostic decreases, increasing the number of false positives, making it harder to distinguish true anomalies in disease incidence.
+This process becomes increasingly important when the prevalence of the surveillance program's target disease is low relative to the presence of other sources of clinically-compatible cases; the PPV of an individual diagnostic decreases, increasing the number of false positives, making it harder to identify true anomalies in disease incidence.
 As a result, it has been commonplace for surveillance systems to be developed around high-accuracy tests, such as PCR and ELISA tests, when financially and logistically feasible @gastanaduyMeasles2019 @commissionerCoronavirusCOVID19Update2020@grasslyComparisonMolecularTesting2020@ezhilanSARSCoVMERSCoVSARSCoV22021 @worldhealthorganizationCholera2023 @essentialprogrammeonimmunizationepiimmunizationClinicalSpecimensLaboratory2018.

-Outbreak detection systems face the same issue regarding the prioritization of sensitive or specific alerts @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
+Outbreak detection systems, like diagnostic tests, must prioritize the sensitivity or specificity of an alerts @germanSensitivityPredictiveValue2000@worldhealthorganizationOperationalThresholds2014 @lewisTimelyDetectionMeningococcal2001.
 For many disease systems, particularly in resource constrained environments where the burden of infectious diseases is typically highest @gbd2019childandadolescentcommunicablediseasecollaboratorsUnfinishedAgendaCommunicable2023 @roserBurdenDisease2023, cases are counted and if a pre-determined threshold is breached, be that weekly, monthly, or some combination of the two, an alert is triggered that may launch a further investigation and/or a response @worldhealthorganizationMeaslesOutbreakGuide2022 @worldhealthorganizationOperationalThresholds2014.
 In effect, this discretizes a distinctly continuous phenomenon (observed cases) into a binary measure (outbreak or no outbreak) for decision making purposes.
 For reactive management approaches, such as vaccination campaigns and non-pharmaceutical based interventions that are designed to reduce transmission or limit and suppress outbreaks, early action has the potential to avert the most cases @atkinsAnticipatingFutureLearning2020@taoLogisticalConstraintsLead @graisTimeEssenceExploring2008 @ferrariTimeStillEssence2014 @worldhealthorganizationConfirmingInvestigatingManaging2009 @minettiLessonsChallengesMeasles2013.